 For IMS signaling traffic, ESP shall always be used to provide data integrity, data origin authentication, and anti-replay protection services, thus the ESP_NULL authentication algorithm shall not be allowed for use.
-It shall support ESP_HMAC_SHA-1 algorithm.

-The ESP_DES algorithm shall not be used due to its weakness and instead it shall be mandatory to support the ESP_3DES algorithm as default.
-Support for the AES CBC cipher algorithm (RFC 3602 [22]) is mandatory.
-The AES CBC key length shall be 128 bits.
+ESP shall follow the 3GPP ESP profile as defined in clause 5.3 of TS 33.210 [5].